 The Peace Hotel

-As we are enjoying our view, a bridal party arrives to have their photos taken.
-The bridesmaids wear full length red dresses, representing good luck to the new bride and groom.
-Surprisingly, the bride wears a Western style wedding gown.
+The Bund is a popular location for wedding photos.
+Bridesmaids commonly wear full length red dresses, representing good luck to the new bride and groom.
+Surprisingly, this bride wears a Western style wedding gown.

 The Bund at Night